-The Head of Department, Prof Richard Harrison, has the duty and legal responsibility for the implementation of the University and Department Safety policy.
-In order for him to do this, he has delegated duties in writing to the Department Safety Officers; Department Safety Administrator; Officers for Laser Safety, Chemistry Safety Officer, the Department Radiation Protection Supervisors, Fire Managers and the Head of each Section.
-A number of other staff are involved and helping regularly by performing H&S tasks (Portable appliances testing, Fire alarm testing, contractors Britgeng checking lifts, Applied First Aid for Fieldwork trainers, Equans staff for water safety, etc.) to maintain a high standard of safety in our building and all activities
+The Head of Department, Prof Marie Edmonds, has the duty and legal responsibility for the implementation of the University and Department Safety policy.
+For her to do this, she has delegated duties in writing to the 3 Department Safety Officers; Department Safety Administrator; Officers for Laser Safety, Chemistry Safety Officer, the Department Radiation Protection Supervisors, Fire Managers and the Head of each Section.
+A number of other staff are involved and helping regularly by performing H&S tasks (Portable appliances testing, Fire alarm testing, contractors such as Britgeng checking lifts, Applied First Aid for Fieldwork trainers, Equans staff for water safety, etc) to maintain a high standard of safety in our building and all activities